How to Measure VO2 Max: Unlock Your Aerobic Fitness Potential

 The gold standard for measuring VO2 max is performing a VO2 max test in an exercise physiology laboratory or some clinical setting.

-There are different VO2 max protocols, but generally, you will be walking or running on a treadmill or using a cycle ergometer.
+There are different lab testing protocols, but generally, you will walk or run on a treadmill or use a cycle ergometer.

-Each of the VO2 max protocols has various stages that get increasingly more difficult as time goes on.
+Each of the VO2 max protocols has various stages that become increasingly difficult over time.

 Note that at maximum-intensity exercise, your body relies almost solely on blood sugar and stored glycogen to fuel ATP production rather than body fat or circulating triglycerides.